-James Cook, The Ambitious Farmer’s Son
+James Cook, A Humble Farmer’s Ambitious Son

 The younger Cook was born at a time when social class was both highly unequal and extremely fossilized in British society: farm laborers’ sons were all but destined to become laborers themselves.
 Cook was fortunate enough, though, to receive a primary education.

-He could have remained on this new track he was cutting for himself — as he was well on his way to becoming a master of a ship in his own right — but Cook’s ambitions aimed even higher still.
+He could have remained on this new track he was cutting for himself as he was well on his way to becoming a master of a ship in his own right, but Cook’s ambitions aimed even higher still.

-His maps were of such quality that they enabled the British to sail a fleet of 200 ships up the seaway without incident and launch the successful attack that eventually led to British control of French Canada.
+His maps were of such quality that they enabled the British to sail a fleet of 200 ships up the seaway and launch an attack that eventually led to British control of French Canada.

-Cook’s Navy career had been brilliant up to this point, but his personal life is less well-documented.
-In 1762, he married Elizabeth Batts but history does not say much about their marriage, other than their having six children together; none of whom lived past early adulthood.
+Cook’s Navy career had been brilliant up to this point, but his personal life was less well-documented.
+In 1762, he married Elizabeth Batts, but history does not say much about their marriage, other than their having six children together; none of whom lived past early adulthood.

-This event, where an observer on Earth can see the planet Venus passing in front of the Sun, is an exceptionally rare phenomenon — since the invention of the telescope more than 400-years-ago, the transit of Venus has occurred just seven times.
+This event, where an observer on Earth can see the planet Venus passing in front of the Sun, is an exceptionally rare phenomenon.
+Since the invention of the telescope more than 400 years ago, the transit of Venus has occurred just seven times.

-Unfortunately, the Royal Society in Britain did not have the funding to mount such an ambitious enterprise, so they appealed to the Britsh government for help.
+Unfortunately, the Royal Society in Britain did not have the funding to mount such an ambitious enterprise, so they appealed to the British government for help.
 The government quickly agreed to do so — though mostly for their own reasons, as would soon become apparent.